datadotworld/cwd-benchmark-data/README.md

 - TTL: Turtle form of RDF, used to represent the complete benchmark investigation.

+ - R2RML: a TTL file that describes mappings according to the [RDB to RDF Mapping Language](https://www.w3.org/TR/r2rml/)

 - CSV/TSV/etc.: Various data formats used for the benchmark dataset.